GangadharPanda/SpringBoot-EmployeeManagement/README.md

 Steps -

- 1. When there is a successful login, we add an entry to users_token table
+ 1. When there is a successful login, we add an entry to users_token table.
+I am using the BCrypted key as a token.
  2. Upcoming requests will have this token either as a request parameter or in header
  3. We verify the token against the list of tokens available for that user
  4. If it matches any token , we return the requested data